Once you try snickerdoodles, there is no going back. But you know what is even better?! Caramilk stuffed snickerdoodles!

 - Bake for 8 mins and allow to cool slightly on baking pan before moving to cooling racks.

 The cookie dough may get soft on you as you stuff the little rounds.
 Just pop them into the fridge to firm up a bit before baking.
+You may have to manipulate the dough a bit to fit around the chocolate pieces, but do not worry, it works!

 Even with all the Christmas shopping and wrapping out of the way, I still feel panicked!
 I have my holiday recipes planned out for the rest of the month, but there is just the matter of creating them and sharing everything with my readers...